plomino/PlominoDoc/docs/features.rst

 .. image:: images/element-portlet-display.png

-You can control if the portlet must be displayed or not by adding a field named `Plomino_Portlet_Availability` which formula must return True or False.
+You can control whether the portlet must be displayed or not by adding a field named `Plomino_Portlet_Availability` which formula must return True or False.